Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Babbel has made a commitment to not use AI in designing any of its content, and they’re still paying real language experts to create every lesson in the program.

-Verdict: Babbel or Duolingo For Language Learning?
+Verdict: Babbel or Duolingo for Language Learning?

 We evaluate both apps against the same set of criteria.
 That way, the winner is based on a consistent process, not vibes.